Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 > I work at a news agency for real.
 I'll make sure to follow this project.

 These are a lot of such comments.
-I'm very pleased to read them, it means that I'm on the right track.
+In my opinion, this is cool; it means I've hit on something interesting.

 ## Some fan statistics